Linaro/lava/doc/usecaseone.rst

 Prepare a filter for the results
 ================================

-Now decide how your are going to analyse the results of tests using this definition, using the name of the test definition specified in the YAML metadata.
+Now decide how you are going to analyse the results of tests using this definition, using the name of the test definition specified in the YAML metadata.